jdevfullstack-tutorials/imac-review/README.md

 The bezel is an issue for the others who don't truly understand.
-It's negligible for that size and it actually helps you focus because you think that it's not large enough.
+It's negligible for that size and it actually helps you focus because you think that it's not that large enough.

 ## The Retina Display
 The retina display is really an awesome